gbrlpzz/mnemosyne/README.md

 - **Universal Capture**:
   - Double-click anywhere to add a note.
   - Drag & drop images directly onto the canvas.
-  - Paste links to automatically generate rich previews with embeds.
+  - Paste links to automatically .
 - **Smart Search**: Filter by content, tags, type (`image`, `note`), or time (`yesterday`, `last week`).
 - **Privacy First**: 100% client-side.
 Connects directly to your GitHub.
 No tracking, no middleman.